The Page Curve for Reflected Entropy: Reflected Entanglement Spectrum

 In order to write down a Schwinger-Dyson equation for $\mathbb{F}(\lambda)$, we can organize the different diagrammatic contributions to $\mathbb{F}$ by the number of $\mathbb{R}$ insertions, labelled $k-1$, where $k$ is the number of puddles in each diagram:

 where the shorthand \textit{conn.} indicates connected contractions.
+In the above figure, the bubbles of $\lambda \mathbb{R}$ indicate insertions of the resolvent matrix given in \Eqref{eq:rmatrix} and the various components of the matrix are represented by coloured index lines.
 Thus, combining \Eqref{eq:F_as_R} and \Eqref{eq:F_def}, we now have self-consistency equations that we can solve to obtain $\mathbb{R}$ and $\mathbb{F}$, order by order in $k$.